shenmishajing/lightning_template/docs/get_started/contribution.md

 - Make changes.
 - Commit changes.
 Then you can use `cz commit` to commit your changes.
 It will guide you to write the commit message in the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) style.
 - Bump version (Optional).
 If you have made some commits related to codes with `feat`, `fix`, `refactor`, `perf` or `BREAKING CHANGE` category, you can use `cz bump` to bump the version and generate the changelog automatically.
 - Push changes.
 Then you can push your changes to the remote repo.
 If you have bumped the version, you should push the tags to the remote repo by `git push --tags`.
+If you are using the [vscode](https://code.visualstudio.com/), you can set `git.followTagsWhenSync` to `true` to automatically push the tags when you run the sync command.